doingandlearning/altusPythonWorkshops1/1-functional-programming/exercise1.md

-# Exercise : Implement a function to find the top N words by frequency in a text
+# Exercise: Implement a function to find the top N words by frequency in a text

 # Task description
 1. Write a function that takes a string and an integer N as its arguments and returns the top N words by frequency in the given text